matt-harvey/dailycashmanager/user_guide/Transactions.rst

 - Select *Account transfer* from the transaction type box at the top left of the transaction panel.
-- Enter "100" into tha amount box at the top right of the transaction panel.
+- Enter "100" into the amount box at the top right of the transaction panel.
 - In the next row, select "XYZ Bank savings" from the box labelled *Source*.
   Enter an optional memo in the row next to the *Source* box (for example, you might enter "withdraw cash at bank ATM").